 The stock selection in portfolio differ from an investor to investor, some investor have larger risk appetite so he/she invest majority of the capital in an emerging company while other have low risk taking capability so he/she chooses to invest in well-established company.

-First, we will discuss about the types of investors according to the bible of value investing “The intelligent investor” written by the father of value investment, Benjamin Graham.
-He says that there are two types of investors.
+We will discuss about the types of investors according to the bible of value investing “The intelligent investor” written by the father of value investment, Benjamin Graham.
+He said that there are two types of investors.

 1. Enterprising investors: They can give quality time in the market and invest majority of the capital in growing company.
 We will discuss about the enterprising investor in detail in the next part of portfolio management.

 2. Defensive investors: They are the one who doesn’t have enough time to dedicate to the market, so he casts index funds and blue chips stocks in his/her portfolio.
 Benjamin Graham frequently urges that beating stock market consistently for the long period is very tough, so he suggests investors to move with an index funds but in this article we will consider an investment in stocks only.